Richard O’Donovan, Certificate in BIM and Lean Construction Management (Online)

 At that time I was completing my undergraduate degree, there was no module covering the topics of Building Information Modelling (BIM) or Lean Construction.
 These topics are relatively new to the construction industry, having really taken off in the last decade.
 I see a real need to upskill in the areas of BIM & Lean Construction as the industry is evolving.
 In order to stay competitive, Engineers need to have a good grasp of emerging technology.

 For the last 2 years I have been keeping an eye on the Springboard programmes.
 I knew I wanted to upskill in order to put myself in a good position for career progression opportunities.
 I was keen to take a course that was flexible, as I am working full-time and I wanted to study something that would be of use to me in my day to day activities.

-Why did you choose this course from IT Sligo?
+Why did you choose this course from ATU Sligo?

-There were 2 main reasons for picking IT Sligo.
-Looking at Springboard options, IT Sligo was the Institute that offered the largest number of programmes using online delivery.
-This gave me the confidence in the institute.
+There were 2 main reasons for picking ATU Sligo.
+Looking at Springboard options, ATU Sligo offered the largest number of programmes using online delivery.
+This gave me the confidence in the university.